-The review committee shall consist of: the LCS Project Coordinator, the Director of Construction and the Chief of Facilities and Construction.
+The review committee shall consist of: the LCS Project Coordinator, and the Director of Construction

 The review committee will discuss the rating and related issues with the appealing firm to hear the basis for the appeal.
 After reviewing the circumstances surrounding the rating and appeal, the review committee makes a finding.
 The District notifies the firm of the review committee's finding and sets forth specifically the basis of the finding.
 The firm will be notified that the finding of the review committee is final unless a formal hearing before the School Board is requested within 14 days.
 The notification is sent certified mail, return receipt requested.